World University Games 2025

 Student Sport Ireland congratulates the 8 award-winners of this year’s Sports Awards, which were presented as the organisations annual Networking Event in the Hodson Bay Hotel.
 South East Technological University Waterford student, Kate Hickey was named the SSI Sports Person of the Year 2025 in recognition of her extraordinary achievements in basketball at university, club, […]

-Student Sport Ireland (SSI) is the representative body for higher education sport on the island of Ireland.
-We have 30 affiliated HEIs representing over 240,000 full time students and over 800 HEI sports clubs.
+Student Sport Ireland (SSI) is the national governing body for higher education sport on the island of Ireland.
+We have 22 affiliated HEIs representing over 240,000 full time students and over 800 HEI sports clubs.

 SSI is recognised by both Sport Ireland and Sport Northern Ireland and is affiliated to the Federation of Irish Sport, the European University Sports Association (EUSA), and the International University Sports Federation (FISU).